-From a general perspective, based on the results of this study, it can be concluded that virtual English language teaching has the potential to improve emotional well-being of the House wives.
-Evidence to this is higher emotional regulation, higher anger control among the House wives after enjoying virtual English language teaching.
+From a general perspective, it can be concluded that virtual English language teaching has the potential to improve the emotional well-being of the Housewives.
+Evidence of this is higher emotional regulation, higher anger control, and lower domestic violence among the housewives after enjoying virtual English language teaching.
 At a more specific level, it can be concluded that virtual English language teaching improves self-management of emotions, both negative and positive ones, potentially via dynamic mediating factors (e.g., motivation, sense of agency, autonomy, social consciousness, self-esteem, self-confidence, critical thinking, problem-solving, decision-making, self-regulation, stress, anxiety, etc.) whose close association with virtual English language teaching has been documented in the literature.

-With a view to the close affinity between life quality and the level of emotions and affections such as emotional regulation, anger control, it can be postulated that virtual English language teaching can be used in rejuvenating the missed freshness of life in today's World.
-To argue at a more comprehensive and vital level, taking the pivotal role of House wives in nurturing family members and future generations, the results are encouraging enough to hammer this belief in us that virtual English language teaching can revolutionize the fate of future generations.
+With a view to the close affinity between life quality and the level of emotions and affections such as emotional regulation, anger control, and domestic violence, it can be postulated that virtual English language teaching can be used in rejuvenating the missed freshness of life in today's World.
+To argue at a more comprehensive and vital level, taking the pivotal role of Housewives in nurturing family members and future generations, the results are encouraging enough to hammer this belief in us that virtual English language teaching can revolutionize the fate of future generations.